Nikhilsingh9211/Frist-Project-ATM-/README.md

 # Frist-Project-ATM
-used Java Language for this project
+I used Java Language for this project